The Core Teardown

 Glass top piece

-This piece holds a small amount of water, about xx oz.
+This piece holds a small amount of water, up to 2 ounces.
+It works best with about an ounce of water.

 We can't do much to teardown this piece unless we hit it with a hammer...